-Shannon Miller remains the Most Decorated Olympic Gymnast in American History with 7 Olympic medals!
-She is the only female athlete to be inducted into the US Olympic Hall of Fame – Twice!
-(Individual (6) and Team (2008))
+Shannon Miller remains one of the most decorated gymnasts in history with 7 Olympic medals.
+(2 gold, 2 silver, 3 bronze) She is the only female athlete to be inducted into the US Olympic Hall of Fame – Twice!
+(Individual (2006) and Team (2008))

 After retiring from Olympic competition, Shannon received her undergraduate degrees in marketing and entrepreneurship from the University of Houston and her law degree from Boston College.

 Shannon remains a part of the gymnastics and Olympic communities as an analyst and commentator.